thomasclarke1969/documentation/client/introduction/conversation.md

 ## The `participants` property

-A Participant is a user who can send and receive messages within this Conversation, and is represented in the `participants` property as a User ID.
-A User ID is any arbitrary string that your identity provider has placed within its Identity Token to identify a user.
-The `participants` property is an array of up to 25 user IDs for users who are a part of this Conversation.
+A Participant is a user who can send and receive messages within this Conversation, and is represented in the `participants` property as a [Basic Identity](#identity).
+The `participants` property is an array of up to 25 Identities for users who are a part of this Conversation.

-Note that by creating a Conversation with a "User A" in the participant list, "User A" will automatically be a part of that Conversation until they remove themselves from the Conversation (assuming that your UI permits this).
-This means that if your UI allows "User B" to create a Conversation with "User A" in the participant list, "User A" is now a part of the Conversation and receiving messages for that Conversation, whether they wanted to be in the Conversation or not.
+Note that by creating a Conversation with an identity in the participant list:

+1. An Identity will be created for that user on Layer's Servers
+2. That user will see this Conversation and all of its messages if and when they register with Layer.

 ## The `metadata` property